-109. The application form will request the following information:
+107. The application form will request the following information:

-Field of information Explanation The provider's name The legal name and trading names of the provider you wish to register.
-The category in which you are seeking registration Approved (fee cap) (and indicating whether you will be charging basic or higher fees or are a postgraduate-only provider).
-Approved (and indicating whether you are applying for student sponsor licence or Disabled Students' Allowance purposes only).
-Whether you expect to apply for degree awarding powers You will need to specify the type of powers for which you wish to apply and whether this is on a probationary or full authorisation basis.
-24 following a decision on registration The provider's unique identifier Your UKPRN allocated by the UK Register of Learning Providers.
+Field of information Explanation Whether you expect to apply for degree awarding powers following a decision on registration You will need to specify the type of powers for which you wish to apply and whether this is on a probationary or full authorisation basis.
+28 The provider's unique identifier Your UKPRN allocated by the UK Register of Learning Providers.
 The provider's contact information The address of your primary place of business.
 An email address which students and members of the public can use to contact you with any general enquiries.
 If you do not have an appropriate email address, you may provide a 'contact us' (or similar) web page instead.
 We would advise you not to provide the email address of an individual member of staff.
 A telephone number which students and members of the public can use to contact you with any general enquiries.
 We would advise you not to provide the telephone number of an individual member of staff.
 The address of the provider's website The address of your primary website.
-Information about the key individuals who own and/or manage the provider The name, date of birth and role title of the key individuals who own and manage your provider: Information about your higher education provision A list of courses that you intend to offer.
+Information about the key individuals who own and/or manage the provider The name, date of birth and role title of the key individuals who own and manage your provider: Accountable officer.
+Chair of governing body or equivalent.
+Main shareholders. • Directors or trustees.
+If you are part of a wider group structure we may need further information about the ownership and management of any parent companies.
+Information about your higher education provision A list of courses that you intend to offer.
 Date that university title was awarded If you hold university or university college title, we will ask for the date this award was made.
 How university title was granted If you hold university or university college title, we will ask how it was awarded (Charter, or under an Act of Parliament).
-Validation If you have degree awarding powers, we will ask whether you validate the degrees at any other provider, and ask you to provide a list of any such arrangements in place at the date of your application.
-If you do not have your own degree awarding powers, we will ask if any of the higher education you offer is Subcontractual arrangements validated by a degree awarding body.
-If you have entered into any formal subcontractual relationships (also known as a 'franchise') with other higher education providers, we will ask you to provide a list of all arrangements in place at the date of your application.
-Degree awarding powers If you hold degree awarding powers, we will ask you to confirm when this award was made and the type of degree awarding powers held.
-You should specify the award date of the highest level of degree awarding powers you hold.
-We will ask if the award is indefinite, or limited and if so, for what period.
-The provider's legal form The provider's legal form, for example whether it was created by Royal Charter, Act of Parliament, or as a company limited by shares or guarantee.
-Whether the provider is an exempt or registered charity.
+Validation If you have degree awarding powers, we will ask whether you validate the degrees at any other provider,

-24 Separate guidance about the process for applying for degree awarding powers is published at www.officeforstudents.org.uk/advice-and-guidance/regulation/degree-awarding-powers-and-university-title/.
+28 Separate guidance about the process for applying for degree awarding powers is published at www.officeforstudents.org.uk/advice-and-guidance/regulation/degree-awarding-powers-and-university-title/.